We are pioneering new ways to give children the best chance to shine

 Unicef has been changing children’s lives in the UK for more than 20 years and we will be there for them as long as they need us.
 We make the most of new technologies and we embrace innovation to ensure our work for children is always relevant and pioneering.

 - U-Report is an anonymous messaging service that allows young people to speak out on issues that matter to them and get their voices heard by decision-makers.
-By doing so they are joining a community of more than 2 million U-reporters around the world.
+By doing so they are joining a community of nearly 3 million U-reporters around the world.

 - Baby, I Love You is a very special baby book for new mums, dads and babies in Scotland.
 The book is a gift from Unicef, with love, to every baby born in Scotland between the Glasgow 2014 Commonwealth Games and the 2018 Games in Australia’s Gold Coast.